-One instance of OnixS::CME::MDH::Handler processes market data for a single channel only.
-Users must create multiple instances of the Handler to process data from multiple channels.
+One instance of the OnixS::CME::MDH::Handler processes market data for a single channel only.
+Users must create multiple instances of the handler to process data from multiple channels.

-Filtering (instrument selection) is useful when market data required for specific instruments only.
-Instrument selection is like an inclusive whitelist.
+Filtering (instrument selection) is proper when market data is required for specific instruments only.
+Instrument selection is like an inclusive allowlist.
 E.g., if security A is selected, security-related events (members of OnixS::CME::MDH::SecurityListener) are raised for security A only.

 If two or more securities are selected, events are triggered only for those securities.

 The CME disseminates Security Definition messages.
 They contain information about the given security, for instance, SecurityExchange, Asset, Symbol, SecurityType, and SecurityID.

 Analysis of these fields allows the user to choose the security of interest.

 Any OnixS::CME::MDH::SecurityListener::onBookUpdate call gives you a consistent order book state (except for the Natural Refresh mode).
 You can get a snapshot at startup if you need the book state at the first call.